Kiarie-Dev/DSA-DAA-And-Applications/readme.md

 hashmap only which is contant for the problem.
 Thats now clever.
 RUNTIME is saved and memory is used well.
 Our program indeed saves a lot and is very efficient.

+Later in detail, I will demonstrate the uses of the hashmap and we will see its relevance in our algorithm.

-That I have demonstrated the importance of the concepts foundational to computer science which are data structures and algorithms with their design and analysis.
+With that I have demonstrated the importance of the concepts foundational to computer science which are data structures and algorithms with their design and analysis.

 A resource just demonstrating big o notation simply.
 ![alt text](images/image2.png)